Horse64/root.horse64.org/README.md

 =================================

-**Horse64 Root** is a system language similar to C/C++, reimagined with a focus on approachable syntax, and understandable OOP, and some baked-in safety features.
+**Horse64 Root** is a system language similar to C/C++, reimagined with a focus on easy syntax, understandable OOP, and some baked-in safety features.
 This is a sibling variant of the main [Horse64 language](https://horse64.org) intended for lower level components.